-The cheetah is Africa's most endangered big cat.
+The cheetah is one of Africa’s most vulnerable big cats.

-Historically, they roamed endless grasslands and hunted vast herds of antelope.
+Historically, they roamed vast grasslands and hunted antelope across open country.

 Cheetah Conservation

-Renowned for their remarkable speed, cheetahs are the fastest land animals, capable of reaching sprinting speeds of up to 130 km/h in short bursts.
+Renowned for their remarkable speed, cheetahs are the fastest land mammals on our planet, capable of reaching sprinting speeds of up to around 110 km/h in short bursts.
 Their incredible acceleration and agility make them formidable hunters, able to chase down prey with precision in open grasslands.
-Despite their prowess, cheetahs face numerous threats primarily due to human activities.
+Cheetahs face numerous threats primarily due to human activities.
 Habitat loss, driven by agricultural expansion and urbanization, has severely fragmented their natural ranges.
 Additionally, human-wildlife conflict, often stemming from retaliatory killings by farmers protecting livestock, further jeopardizes their survival.
 The illegal pet trade also poses a significant threat, with cheetah cubs being captured and sold, often leading to high mortality rates.
-As a result of these pressures, the global population of cheetahs has plummeted, leaving only about 7,000 individuals remaining in the wild today.
-Conservation efforts are critical to ensure the survival of this iconic species.
+As a result of these pressures, the global population of cheetahs has declined sharply, with around 7,000 adults remaining in the wild.
+Conservation efforts are critical to support the long-term future of this iconic species.

 Kishindo is committed to cheetah conservation.
-In 2017, we reintroduced cheetahs to the Free State province, where they had been extinct for over 100 years.
-Our Cheetah Wild project aims to increase wild cheetah numbers, across Africa.
-By working closely with the Endangered Wildlife Trust and The Cheetah Metapopulation Initiative, we’re contributing to the global effort to save these magnificent creatures.
+In 2013, we reintroduced cheetah to the Free State, where they had been absent for more than a century.
+Our Cheetah Wild project supports the wider cheetah metapopulation approach through collaboration with the Endangered Wildlife Trust and The Cheetah Metapopulation Initiative, contributing to practical cheetah conservation across secure, managed landscapes.

 The Cheetah Metapopulation Project